Rahul-Kaura/RahulResume/README.md

 ## RAHUL'S RESUME

 Hello.
 I am a rising junior attending Lynbrook High School.
-I enjoy coding in Python, Java, and other languages in my free time.
+I enjoy coding in Python, Java, HTML and other languages in my free time.

 ### EXTRACURRICULARS

 1. Mentor at KoreKloud
 2. Director at [The Human Tech Project](https://thehumantechproject.org)
+3. Soon to be member of STAC

 ### HACKATHON PARTICIPATION